mah-shamim/industry-grade-project-i/instruction2.md

+# CI/CD Pipeline Integration: Ansible Playbook for Kubernetes Resource Deployment

-### CI/CD Pipeline for Retail Company on AWS EC2 with Jenkins, Docker, Ansible, Kubernetes, Prometheus, and Grafana
+#### CI/CD Pipeline for Retail Company on AWS EC2 with Jenkins, Docker, Ansible, Kubernetes, Prometheus, and Grafana

 This guide provides a comprehensive setup for creating a CI/CD pipeline using various tools such as Jenkins, Docker, Ansible, Kubernetes, Prometheus, and Grafana, all deployed on an AWS EC2 Ubuntu 24.04 instance.